ESDLMapEditorESSIM/docker-toolsuite/README.md

 Copy the generated API key.
 ![](Documentation/Images/grafana-api-key-copy.png)

-Fill in this API key in the file `.\ESDLMapEditor\panel-service.env`.
+Fill in this API key in the file `.\ESDLMapEditor\panel-service.env` (Replace the key that is already there).
 ```
 GRAFANA_API_KEY=eyJrIjoiV3g0Z3pGUUxBNkhucXlySjhCRFczNXZwVXhiREhrRXciLCJuIjoicGFuZWwtc2VydmljZSIsImlkIjoxfQ==
 ```